wsxiaoys/lil/readme.txt

      eval [...]
        combines the arguments to a single string and evaluates it as LIL code.
 The function returns the result of the LIL code

+     jaileval ["clean"] <code>
+       the <code> will be executed in its own LIL environment.
+Unless "clean" is specified, the new LIL environment will get a copy of the currently registered native functions.
+The <code> can use "return" to return a value (which is returned by jaileval)

      count <list>
        returns the number of items in a LIL list